Every job has its pearls. The things that make you really happy and excited.

 What’s needed is

 - a restructure (to make it accessible for the target audience)

 Could the sales presentation be repurposed into a series of blog articles so more people get to see it (and maybe become clients)?

 Could the training be turned into an online course?

 In this drum sample case study

-I’m using a pack of drum samples that were created by an academic in collaboration with the marketing team, to show how amazing pieces of content can be repurposed to reach a wider audience.
+I’m using a pack of drum samples that were created by an academic in collaboration with the marketing team.
+I’ll use it to show how an amazing piece of content can be repurposed to reach a wider audience.

 But I’m also a percussionist, so this stood out to me as an area of interest.
 Plus, the samples and training video were high quality.
 I saw an opportunity to repurpose the samples for an audience beyond the initial campaign, so I put a proposal together and took it through the required consultations.